If the kind of work you do is innovative, make sure you don’t let the novelty drive your buyer away.

 It happens very easily, if you emphasise the novelty too much, or by itself.

 When something is new, never done before, the next level…

 You might indeed be selling your buyer something that they really need, and that would really solve their problem, but:

 When something is ‘new’, it can set off all kinds of alarm bells.

 The subconscious doesn’t like new things.

-The emotional side of the psyche, sure: new is fun, exciting, promising.
+Of course the emotional side of the psyche loves novelty: new is fun, exciting, promising.

 But the subconscious?

 Because we’re still ruled by our lizard brain, neo-cortex or not.